Kurimizumi/Honeybee-Hive/README.md

   work: {
     groupMax: 10 //How many datasets must be submitted before the workgroup is considered completed.
 Default: 10 },
+  proofOfWork: {
+    strength: 4 //How difficult should the proof of work problem be?
+Higher values help to prevent spam, but take longer to calculate on average.
+Set to -1 to be (essentially) off.
+Default: 4
+  },
   encryption: {
     key: "some private key" //NO DEFAULT.
 YOU MUST SET THIS.
 The PEM encoded RSA private key for the server },